 We do not have a dividend policy.
-Our Board declared a dividend in 2019, but did not declare a dividend in 2020, 2021, 2022 or 2023.
+Our Board declared a dividend in 2019, but did not declare a dividend in any of 2020-2024.
 There can be no assurance that our Board will declare a dividend in any given financial year.
 If we do not declare dividends, capital appreciation, if any, of our ADSs and ordinary shares will be your sole source of gain.

-Analyst reports and recommendations may impact the trading price and volume of our ADSs and ordinary shares and cause them to decline.
+Analyst reports and recommendations may impact the trading price and volume ordinary shares and cause them to decline.

-The trading markets for our ADSs and our ordinary shares will likely be influenced by the equity research and reports that industry or security analysts publish about us or our industry after our listing.
+The trading market for our ordinary shares will likely be influenced by the equity research and reports that industry or security analysts publish about us or our industry after our listing.
 We do not control these analysts.
-If one or more of the analysts who cover us downgrade their recommendation regarding our ADSs or ordinary shares, the trading prices of our ADSs and our ordinary shares would likely decline.
-In addition, if one or more of these analysts cease coverage of us or fail to regularly publish reports on us, we could lose visibility in the market, which could, in turn, cause the trading volume or the trading prices of our ADSs and our ordinary shares to decline.
+If one or more of the analysts who cover us downgrade their recommendation regarding our ordinary shares, the trading prices of our ordinary shares would likely decline.
+In addition, if one or more of these analysts cease coverage of us or fail to regularly publish reports on us, we could lose visibility in the market, which could, in turn, cause the trading volume or the trading prices of our ordinary shares to decline.

-Market conditions may cause the market price of our ADSs and ordinary shares to fluctuate substantially.
+Market conditions may cause the market price of our ordinary shares to fluctuate substantially.

-The market price of our ADSs and ordinary shares may experience high volatility.
-Our year-end operating results, changes in general conditions in the economy or the financial markets and other developments affecting us or our competitors could cause the market price of our ADSs and ordinary shares to fluctuate substantially.
+The market price of our ordinary shares may experience high volatility.
+Our year-end operating results, changes in general conditions in the economy or the financial markets and other developments affecting us or our competitors could cause the market price of our ordinary shares to fluctuate substantially.
 The capital markets have experienced extreme volatility and disruption over the past years.
 In some cases, trading markets have produced downward pressure on stock prices for certain issuers seemingly without regard to those issuers' underlying financial strength.